alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 ##Goods you can't export

-Even if your items wouldn’t usually need a licence, you must must not export, traffic or broker the movement of any items, services or technology if you find out or are told they might be used:
+Even if your items wouldn’t usually need a licence, you must not export, traffic or broker the movement of any items, services or technology if you find out or are told they might be used:

 * for weapons of mass destruction (WMD) purposes (for example, chemicals, biological agents or technology that might be used in a nuclear weapons facility)
 * for military purposes in an an [embargoed country](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.html#how-eco-decides-whether-to-give-licences)